Does Home Assistant Integrate with SmartThings?

 • Follow the on-screen instructions to authorize the connection between Home Assistant and SmartThings.
 You’ll be asked to log into your SmartThings account to grant permissions.

-5. Sync Devices and Automations
+4. Sync Devices and Automations

 Once the integration is complete, your SmartThings devices will appear in Home Assistant.
 From here, you can start creating custom automations that involve both Home Assistant and SmartThings devices.
-For example, you could have a SmartThings motion sensor trigger a Home Assistant light automation.

 Conclusion